 Are there any snacks or vending machines available to campers throughout the day and evenings?

-Campers are provided with snacks at our Canteen during the evening, a number of times each week.
-No money is collected and our campers can each have a drink and a snack upon each visit to the Canteen.
-We do not have any vending machines for camper use.
+Campers are provided with snacks at our Canteen or outside at an activity area during every evening of each camp day.
+At our Canteen, “The Eagle Sweet Shoppe”, no money is collected and our campers can each have a drink and a snack upon each visit to the Canteen.
+In this snack area, we have a variety of items including a number of gluten free snacks as well as many health conscious snacks.
+We do not have any vending machines at our camp.

 Will my child need extra money and will they have the opportunity to spend money in camp?